Still unbeaten! Lallana rescues Liverpool after another sloppy Old Trafford display | Goal.com

 Liverpool’s Premier League winning run is over, their perfect start to the new season finished by this attritional, controversial, 1-1 draw with Manchester United at Old Trafford.

 No record-equalling 18th straight victory for Jurgen Klopp’s side, whose unbeaten run is nonetheless maintained thanks to substitute Adam Lallana’s 85th-minute equaliser.
-Their lead at the top of the table is now six points, with another difficult away fixture negotiated.
+Their lead at the top of the table is now six points though, with another difficult away fixture negotiated.

 It got the Reds out of jail, too.
 Klopp’s team, as has been the case in recent seasons, saved some of their worst football for this grandest of stages.